Jesse Tafero: Murders, trial, and execution

 Tafero's lawyers later argued that only Jacobs could have started the shooting:"The entire incident might never have occurred if she had not fired the first shots."Tafero and Jacobs were both convicted of first degree murder.
 The jury recommended a death sentence for Tafero and a life sentence for Jacobs.
 However, Judge Daniel Futch, known as "Maximum Dan" for his reputation for tough sentences, sentences both of them to death.
 Rhodes was sentenced to three life terms.
 He was released in 1994 following parole for good behavior.
-Jacobs's children were placed in the care of her parents until the parents' deaths in a 1982 plane crash.
+Jacobs's children were placed in the care of her parents until the parents' deaths in the crash of Pan Am Flight 759 in 1982.
 The children were then separated and Sunny's younger child, Christina, was placed into foster care with a friend of Jacobs.

 Tafero and Jacobs continued their relationship through letters while serving time in the prison.
 Because there was no death row for women in Florida, Jacobs was put into solitary confinement for the first five years of her imprisonment and let out only once or twice a week for exercise.
 She learned yoga to pass the time, and after being moved to the general prison population, began teaching yoga to other prisoners.

 In 1981, the Florida Supreme Court reduced Jacobs's sentence to life in prison, holding that Futch lacked sufficient basis to override the jury's sentencing recommendation.
 Notably, unlike Tafero, Jacobs had no prior convictions.

 Tafero was now to be executed by electrocution.
 The machine, dubbed "Old Sparky", malfunctioned, causing six-inch flames to shoot out of Tafero's head.
 A member of the execution team had used a synthetic sponge rather than a sea sponge, which is necessary to provide greater conductivity and a quick death.
 In all, three jolts of electricity were required to execute Tafero, a process that took seven minutes.

-In August 2005, Rhodes returned to prison for violating his parole.
+In August 2005, Rhodes returned to prison for a parole violation.
 As of 2025, he remains incarcerated at the Columbia Annex.